Harnessing Canada’s strengths to drive the next era of growth

 Former chief trade negotiator for Canada

-Previously, Steve held several senior positions in the Government of Canada, including Chief Trade Negotiator and Assistant Deputy Minister of the Trade Policy and Negotiations Branch at Global Aairs Canada; Canada’s Chief Negotiator for the Canada-U.S.-Mexico Trade Agreement (CUSMA); and as chief negotiator for negotiations between Canada and the European Union for the creation of the Comprehensive Economic and Trade Agreement.
+Mr. Steve Verheul is a Principal with GT and Company Executive Advisors as well as President of Steve Verheul Consulting Inc. He co-chairs the Coalition for North American Trade and is a Fellow of the Public Policy Forum.
+Previously, Mr. Verheul held a number of senior level positions in the Government of Canada, including: Chief Trade Negotiator and Assistant Deputy Minister of the Trade Policy and Negotiations Branch at Global Affairs Canada; Canada’s Chief Negotiator for the Canada-US-Mexico Trade Agreement (CUSMA); and Chief negotiator for negotiations between Canada and the European Union for the creation of the Comprehensive Economic and Trade Agreement.
+From 1989 to 2009, Mr. Verheul worked in international trade policy at Agriculture and Agri-Food Canada and was Canada’s Chief Agriculture Negotiator (2003 to 2009) for international trade negotiations on agriculture.

 -